gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 ![Merge request showing the linked issues that will be closed]() Linking to the issue can happen by mentioning them from commit messages (fixes #14, closes #67, etc.) or from the merge request description.
 In GitLab this creates a comment in the issue that the merge requests mentions the issue.
 And the merge request shows the linked issues.
-These issues are closed the code is merged into the default branch.
+These issues are closed once code is merged into the default branch.

 If you only want to make the reference without closing the issue you can also just mention it: "Ducktyping is preferred. #12".

-If you have an issue that spans multiple repo's the best thing is to create an issue for each and link all issues to one parent issue.
+If you have an issue that spans across multiple repositories, the best thing is to create an issue for each repository and link all issues to a parent issue.

 # Squashing commits with rebase

 ![Vim screen showing the rebase view]() With git you can rebase your commits to squash multiple commits into one.
-This functionality is useful if you had a couple of commits for small changes during development.
+This functionality is useful if you have a couple of commits for small changes during development and want to replace them with a single commit.
 However you should never rebase commits you have pushed to a remote server.
 Somebody can have referred to the commits or cherry-picked them.
 When you rebase you change the identifier (SHA1) of the commit and this is confusing.
 If you do that the same change will be known under multiple identifiers and this can cause much confusion.
-People are encouraged commit often and to frequently push to the remote repository so other people are aware what everyone is working on.
+People are encouraged to commit often and to frequently push to the remote repository so other people are aware what everyone is working on.
-The disadvantage of creating many commits are acceptable, a overview of the entire change will be visible in the merge (requests).
+This will lead to many commits per change which makes the history harder to understand.
+But the advantages of having stable identifiers outweight this drawback.
+And to understand a change in context one can always look at the merge commit that groups all the commits together when the code is merged into the master branch.

 After you merge multiple commits from a feature branch into the master branch this is harder to undo.
 If you would have squashed all the commits into one you could have just reverted this commit but as we indicated you should not rebase commits after they are pushed.
-But [reverting a merge made some time ago](http://git-scm.com/blog/2010/03/02/undoing-merges.html) can be done with git.
+Fortunately [reverting a merge made some time ago](http://git-scm.com/blog/2010/03/02/undoing-merges.html) can be done with git.
-But this does require having a specific merge commits for the commits your want to revert.
+This however, requires having specific merge commits for the commits your want to revert.
-This is a good reason always to create a merge commit when you merge manually with the --no-ff option.
+This is a good reason always to create a merge commit when you merge manually with the `--no-ff` option.
 Git management software will always create a merge commit when you accept a merge request.

 # Do not order commits with rebase